 Although it is encouraging to see high levels of HIV diagnosis and viral suppression in ART patients, it remains concerning that South Africa's progress towards the UNAIDS ART coverage target is poor.
 The declines in HIV incidence over the 2010-2020 period, although consistently falling short of the 75% UNAIDS target for the 2010-2020 period, are nevertheless consistent with the average incidence decline over the 2010-2020 period in the Eastern and Southern African region (43%).
-Renewed efforts are needed in order to reach the UNAIDS target of 95% ART coverage in HIV-diagnosed individuals by 2025, and continued innovation in the field of HIV prevention will be critical to ensuring that the National Strategic Plan target of a 50% reduction in HIV incidence over the 2017-2022 period is met.
+Renewed efforts are needed in order to reach the UNAIDS target of 95% ART coverage in HIV-diagnosed individuals by 2025, and continued innovation in the field of HIV prevention will be critical to ensuring that the UNAIDS target of an 83% reduction in HIV incidence over the 2010-25 period is met.
 More work is required to identify the success factors that have enabled provinces like KwaZulu-Natal to make good progress towards the 95-95-95 targets, and to follow these examples in other provinces.